ng9891/WiCurse/README.md

 I plan to integrate this list into the database in the near future.
 ___
 ### Credits
-I want to thanks @wizo06 for helping me with the database design and also as the source of inspiration for this bot.
+I want to thank [wizo06](https://github.com/wizo06) for helping me with the database design and also as the source of inspiration for this bot.

 Author: vT